Find the answers here

 Not currently, but watch this space.

-We can produce recommendations for all languages using the Latin alphabet, and we can generate in-depth semantic analysis for English and Spanish.
+We can produce recommendations for all languages using the Latin alphabet, and we can generate in-depth semantic analysis for Dutch, English, French, German, Italian, Mandarin, Polish, Portuguese, Russian, Spanish and Swedish.

 Currently Bibblio can only enrich text, but we’re working on accommodating speech and video in the near future.
 Get in touch if you would like to be involved in a preliminary speech or video project with us.

 At the moment, content needs to be formatted in valid JSON to be pushed to our API, but we’re currently working on tools to help with URL scraping and pulling directly from RSS feeds.

 The maximum size for an individual item of content is currently 200 KB.